30 Best Reference Letter Examples [Guide & Writing Tips]

 Get information regarding submission of a letter

-Finally, the writer should request the applicant to provide him /her with the earliest submission date of the reference letter or application information.
+Finally, the writer should request the applicant to provide him /her with the earliest submission date of the letter or application information.
 This helps ensure that the letter is delivered or received at the time designated by the employer.

 Step 2: Write the letter

-Once the writer is satisfied with the information obtained, he/she can start writing a reference letter.
+Once the writer is satisfied with the information obtained, he/she can start writing it.
 The writer should ensure that the letter is written in a well-structured business format.
-The following details should be written in the letter:

 Your personal information

-The reference letter should contain the writer’s personal information.
+The letter should contain the writer’s personal information.
 This should include his/her name, address, and contact information.
 This will help identify who the writer is and indicates how the employer/hiring manager can get in touch with him/her.

 Date